 - From Twitter: Evan Floyd, Public Relations Graduate, Georgia Southern (@evoyd) – “Anchorman has to be the top journalist movie.
 I’m Ron Burgundy?”

-I’ll be honest, I’ve never heard of this film about war correspondent (Roger East) and Romos-Horta covering the murders of the “Balibo Five,” five journalists that go missing at Indonesia prepares to invade East Timor in 1975.
+I’ll be honest, I’ve never heard of this film about war correspondent (Roger East) and Romos-Horta covering the murders of the “Balibo Five,” five journalists that go missing as Indonesia prepares to invade East Timor in 1975.
 This is one of the films I discovered through my informal poll on Twitter.
 Hat tip to Hilton Thom for bringing this one to my attention.
 I also didn’t know Indonesia ever tried to invade another country, so I got a history lesson writing this post as well.
 I’d love to get some reader feedback on this one since I’m clearly not the best endorser for the film.

-- From Twitter: Hilton Thom, Student at University of Pretoria, South Africa (@schalkie_thom) – “Balibo.
+- From Twitter: Hilton Thom, Student at the University of Pretoria, South Africa (@schalkie_thom) – “Balibo.
 Definitely inspired me to study journalism.”

 Broadcast News (1987)

 Part comedy, part drama, and a wee bit of romance make Broadcast News a perennial favorite among journalists I’ve polled for this post.
 This one was nominated for 7 Oscars (wow), including Best Picture, Best Actor (William Hunt), Best Actor in a Supporting Role (Albert Brooks), and Best Actress (Holly Hunter).
-This is on the “must watch” list if you haven’t seen it.
+This is on the “must-watch” list if you haven’t seen it.
 Even if you have, it’s worth watching again.
 I’m adding it to my growing library of journalism-related films.

-- Rachel Moore (@rachel_really) – “”Broadcast News!”
+- Rachel Moore (@rachel_really) – “Broadcast News!”
 Holly Hunter & Albert Brooks were incredible.”

 This is one of those films that doesn’t fit the typical definition of a “journalism movie,” but it is based on the research Truman Capote did for his book “In Cold Blood” – which is classified as a journalistic work since it was based on a murder of a Kansas farm family in their home.
 The book was based on journalistic research Capote did for the book, and it’s the book Capote is best known for.
 Just to get the facts straight, since I know somebody will point this out, Capote actually wrote: “In Cold Blood” with help from Harper Lee, who wrote, “To Kill A Mockingbird” (so now you know, in case it comes up when you’re watching Jeopardy).
 Philip Seymour Hoffman won the Oscar for Best Actor, and the film was nominated for four others in 2006, including Best Picture.